How to Identify an Alcoholic

 What Is a High-Functioning Alcoholic?

-Even if a person appears to be holding it together and not hitting some kind of bottom, they may still need help for alcoholism.10 Getting help for a drinking problem does not mean waiting until the problem completely destroys your life.
-In fact, research has shown that early intervention is the best way to help someone with drug and alcohol use issues.11
+Even if a person appears to be holding it together and not hitting some kind of bottom, they may still need help identifying their alcohol addiction and treating it.10

 • Inpatient rehab.
 An inpatient treatment environment provides significant support and a sober environment in the first weeks and months of recovery.